python/mypy/docs/source/more_types.rst

     nested_any: list[Any] = some_dynamic_function()

     # output2_nested is also 'Any'.
-A nested Any can stand for different
+A list[Any] is not "really" a list[int]:
-    # concrete types (here, either list[int] or list[str]), so the call
+    # it can hold strings, and list[str] selects the other overload.
+The
-    # is ambiguous in the same way as a top-level Any.
+    # call is therefore ambiguous in the same way as a top-level Any.
     output2_nested = summarize(nested_any)

 Second, if multiple variants match due to one or more of the arguments